Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation: Introduction

-\begin{compactitem} \item To the best of our knowledge, ours is the first study to analyze the quality of visual representations inside MLLMs.
-We probe the LLM layers in LLaVA-1.5~\cite{liu2023improvedllava} based models and present our findings about enhancing MLLM's visual understanding ability with increasing training data and layer index. \item We present \textbf{\modelname}, the first approach to distill knowledge from target encoders into language model representations through predictive embedding optimization.
-Furthermore, we integrate tokens enriched with target information into the input sequence, resulting in an implicit visual chain-of-thought technique. \item We conduct extensive experiments to demonstrate the improvements of our proposed approach over the corresponding single and multi-encoder baselines on various benchmarks, including 8.7\% and 5.6\% on the Depth and Distance task on CV-Bench, respectively. \end{compactitem}
+\begin{compactitem} \item Through probing existing MLLMs, we observe a positive correlation between visual representation quality and downstream performance on benchmarks like CV-Bench.
+To the best of our knowledge, we are the first to analyze the visual quality of MLLMs' representations. \item We present \textbf{\modelname}, an approach to distill knowledge from expert visual encoders into LLM's representations to improve the model's visual (depth/spatial) perception abilities. \item We conducted extensive experiments to demonstrate the superiority of \modelname over the corresponding single and multi-encoder baselines on various benchmarks, including boosts up to 8.
+7\% and 5.
+6\% on the depth and distance task in CV-Bench, respectively. \end{compactitem}